kyoteprod/PHPEasy/README.md

 # PHPEasy - Basic Instillation Package
 PHPEasy basic package contains a simple user base CMS that uses MVC methodologies and is easy to install.
+We use the latest and diverse routers and templating systems to help kick-start your application.

 # Configuring Your PHPEasy CMS
 Once downloading EasyPHP you can get started straight away.
 Simply include the Autorun file in the root directory of PHPEasy.